Working with ClientsDesign ResourcesWeb Design

 Usability is how easy a product or service is to use.
 User-friendliness is how easy a product or service is to understand.

-How can companies make their websites easier to use?
+How can companies make their websites more straightforward to use?

 The best way to make your website easier is to ensure everything is labelled correctly, all links are easy to find, and all information is accessible.